Threadstone-Wiki/Threadstone-Wiki/pages/threads.md

 # Client Threads
 There is a *client*, consisting of several *client threads*, responsible for rendering the game and playing sounds.
 So everything you see and hear in minecraft is done by the client.
+In each client there are client threads with the following names:
+- Client Thread
+- Client Shutdown Thread
+- Chunk Batcher
+- Sound Library Loader
+- Texture Downloader
+- Downloader
+- LanServerDetector
+- Server connector
+- Realms-connect-task

 In singleplayer there is a single client.
 In multiplayer there is one client for every player on the server.
 In singleplayer the client is part of the same JVM as all the other threads.